 Most people’s go-to remedy: sip some hot chicken soup.
-Add some pepper, garlic, or curry powder for added benefits.
+Add some garlic for added benefits.

 Gargle salt water to clear out mucus in your throat.

-Stay in bed, even if you think you’re too busy to take a break.
+Make rest a priority, even if you think you’re too busy to take a break.
 Pushing yourself could have the opposite effect and keep you feeling sick longer.

 10. Stay Hydrated!

 As always, drink plenty of fluids.
 When you're severely dehydrated, IV infusions are the fastest way to give your body the fluid, electrolytes and nutrients it needs to recover.

 Once you’re healthy again, getting plenty of sleep, exercise and eating non-processed foods will help decrease your risk of getting sick next time.
 Regular IV hydration treatments are also a good way to support overall health, and you can save with package pricing options from Boost.